craighillelson/on-call/README.md

 * employees.csv - stores employee names and start dates
 * employees.py - imports contents of "employees.csv" and populates lists and dictionaries
 * functions.py - stores functions called by other files
+* list_pto.py - lists shifts and the employees for each shift who will be on pto
 * pto.csv - stores pto data
 * pto.py - populates PTO dictionary with data from "pto.csv"